coder/coder/docs/ides/fleet.md

 # JetBrains Fleet

-JetBrainsFleet comes with essential features out of the box, allowing you to be productive immediately.
+JetBrains Fleet comes with essential features out of the box, allowing you to be productive immediately.
 Just one click transforms Fleet from a lightweight editor into a powerful IDE.